 By Britta Foulis – Content Marketing Manager

 If you’d love to head out on safari and explore the plains that Simba, Mufasa, Nala, and all of The Lion King’s characters call home, join us on an epic safari experience.
-We’re proud to offer truly immersive and engaging safari experiences in the best locations that East Africa has to offer, let us transport you to a magical land and show you just where to find most of the wonderful and interesting characters of The Lion King.
+We’re proud to offer truly immersive and engaging safari experiences in the best locations that East Africa has to offer, and are standing by to transport you to a magical land and show you just where to find most of the wonderful and interesting characters of The Lion King.

 See Simba in the Serengeti

 Game viewing, in general, is spectacular throughout the year in the Serengeti – and lion sightings are no exception.
-While you can see lion at any of our camps, one, in particular, is a firm favourite for these large felines.
+While you can see lion at any of our camps, one camp, in particular, is a firm favourite for these large felines.

 Namiri Plains is located in a secluded region of the eastern Serengeti, an area that was closed off for 20 years in order to restore cheetah populations.
 Today, the area is truly big cat territory – lion, cheetah, and even leopard roam these plains freely, and sightings of big cats are frequent with the exciting possibility of seeing super prides, too.
 One lucky guest had the pleasure of spending time with a pride of forty-three lion, read about this incredible experience here.